Grant County International Airport

-Grant County International Airport is a public use airport located 6 mi northwest of the central business district of Moses Lake in Grant County, Washington, United States.
+Grant County International Airport is a public use airport located in Moses Lake North in Grant County, Washington, United States, 6 mi northwest of the central business district of Moses Lake.
 Formerly a military facility, the airport is owned by the Port of Moses Lake, and its 13500 ft runway is the 17th longest in the U.S.

 According to Federal Aviation Administration records, the airport had 1,369 passenger boardings (enplanements) in calendar year 2008, 2,920 enplanements in 2009, and 1,442 in 2010.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport.

 History

 Opened as a training airfield during World War II, the facility was operated by the U.S. Air Force as Larson Air Force Base until 1966.

 On 24 June 1969, Japan Airlines Flight 90, a Convair 880, crashed on take-off from runway 32R at Grant County International Airport.
-The power was reduced on the number four engine during take-off, however, the aircraft continued to yaw to the right until the number four engine struck and slid off the runway.
+The power was reduced on the number four engine during take-off, and the aircraft continued to yaw to the right until the number four engine struck and slid off the runway.
 It burst into flames, killing three of the five crew members on board.
 The probable cause was a "delayed corrective action during a simulated critical-engine-out takeoff maneuver resulting in an excessive sideslip from which full recovery could not be effected."

 In September 2019, Boeing stored 100 of its undelivered 737 MAX airplanes at the Moses Lake airport while it awaited clearance from the FAA and other aviation regulators to return the jet to commercial service.

 Passenger air service to and from Moses Lake ended on 8 June 2010.